 Stay up to date on all things Spirit of Community Alumni related!

 - This past year we held our first in-person alumni meet-ups and will continue to do so in 2018!
-The first two events took place in the greater NYC area with events in Chicago and Washington, D.C. to follow.
+The first three events took place in the greater NYC area and Chicago with and event in Washington, D.C. to follow.
 If you are a past State Honoree and would like more details on these events, please email firstname.lastname@example.org.

 - At NASSP's LEAD conference in Washington, D.C., 2001 Florida/National Honoree Amanda (Waas) Sheckman hosted a workshop on personal branding titled, “That’s So ‘You’: Creating Your Personal Brand”.
 Thanks, Amanda, for sharing your knowledge with the middle level and high school students attending the conference!